impomezia/bunkr-uuid/README.md

 # bunkr-uuid

-Simple module to generate and validate Base64 encoded (URL Safe) UUIDs with CRC16 CCITT checksum.
+Simple module to generate and validate Base58 encoded UUIDs with CRC8 checksum.
+Result length is in the range of 22 to 24 characters.

 # Install